webgme/webgme-cli/README.md

 Additional useful commands include
 ```
 webgme new plugin MyNewPlugin
-webgme ls plugin
-webgme rm plugin MyNewPlugin

 webgme new addon MyNewAddOn

+webgme ls

+webgme rm MyNewPlugin
-webgme rm addon MyNewAddOn
+webgme rm MyNewAddOn
 ```

-It currently supports adding plugins or addons from github repositories which are either created with this tool or contain a WebGME `config.js` file in the project root:
+It currently supports adding plugins or addons from npm or github repositories which are either created with this tool or contain a WebGME `config.js` file in the project root:

 ```
-webgme add plugin <plugin> <github user>/<github project>
+webgme add plugin <plugin> <project>
 ```

+where `<project>` is either `<github user>/<github repo>` or the npm project name.

 # FAQ